 CLOSING THE ACHIEVEMENT GAP

 Research shows that many youth from underserved and low-income families often start kindergarten underprepared and fall behind their peers as they progress through school.
 That “gap,” known as the achievement gap, presents not just immediate hurdles for these students, but also long-term challenges for us all.

 The Y understands that the future of our community is affected by the academic success of children.
 We also know that not all children have what they need to thrive in the classroom.
-That’s why we support them with strong role models and enriching experiences that give all children the opportunity to reach their greatest potential academically.
+That’s why we support them with strong role models and enriching experiences and strategies that give all children the opportunity to reach their greatest potential academically.

 Each of our achievement gap programs — Y Readers, Y Achievers and Parents as Teachers — is offered to families at no cost and is fully funded by individual gifts, corporate donations and grants.
 Last year, we were able to provide $2.3 million in achievement gap support to help kids in need succeed in their educational journey.

 Parents as Teachers

 The mission of Parents as Teachers is to provide the information, support and encouragement parents need to help their children develop optimally during the crucial early years of life.